 If you completed the EMU Caring activity before March 1, 2016, email email@example.com to request your certificate.
 Be sure to include your full name and the email address you used for the activity login.

-If you completed the EMU Caring activity on or after March 1, 2016, sign in to the Epilepsy Learning Institute to find your certificate in the “Grades” tab.
+If you completed the EMU Caring activity on or after March 1, 2016, sign in to the Epilepsy Learning Institute to find your certificate in the “Completed Activities” tab.

 Why can’t I see the launch link/button?